waterlogue hex green right

-• if you plan to paint on loose paper or loose canvas, you’ll need a firm, flat support.
+• single sheets of Arches watercolor paper are the lightest type of painting surface to carry.
+If you plan to paint on loose paper, you’ll need a firm, flat support.
 (I like using a piece of foam core board covered with clear packing tape to make it waterproof as described in the picture below.)

-• Do-It-Urselfers can try this portable folio for paper or unstretched canvas (an idea from my friend Karlyn Holman): Cut 2 pieces offoam corea bit larger than your ¼ sheet of paper…about 12X16 or 12.5 X 16.6.
+• Do-It-Yourself-ers can try this portable folio for paper : Cut 2 pieces of foam core a bit larger than your ¼ sheet of paper…about 12X16 or 12.5 X 16.6.
 Cover with plastic shelf liner (Contac Paper) or with Clear plastic packing tape to make them waterproof.
 Create straps from velcro tape to hold the two pieces of foam core together and form a carrying case for your loose sheets of watercolor paper.
 I cover the sticky backs of the velcro tape with fabric.
-All this can be avoided if you just resign yourself to using a sketchbook. 😊

 Other Incidental “Must Have’s”